 - Carpeting—For a large floor area, there might be multiple patterns of carpet that the designer defines.
 They might specify a certain overall pattern for most of the floor with a more rugged pattern in high traffic areas.
 The designer drawings will tell the carpet vendor where to put the carpets, but will not tell the carpet vendor how to install the different carpets or what it will cost.
 The carpet estimator does that.
 The carpet company understands the nuances of buying and laying carpet that the designer does not consider.
 For example, a particular carpet can only be bought by the carpet vendor in certain size rolls.
 They will know that even though the designer requires 100 square feet that they must buy, say, a 160-square foot roll because of the way the manufacturer makes the product.
 Designers might not know that.

 These are examples of when a trade estimator must add data elements or additional drawings to the project.
 The designer may never do a drawing of a concrete column or sprinkler pipes or carpet design.
 These trade nuances are not part of the BIM drawing so the takeoff that the designer can seemingly produce during the design phase is going to be incomplete.

+It's not the technology that's holding up BIM as the replacement of takeoffs.
+It’s job responsibilities.
+The designer will specify “what” but will not specify “how.”
+The different trade estimators will continue to determine “how.”
 Better collaboration—from the building owner to the design team and thru to the various trade contractors—might lead to the adoption of BIM as the successor takeoff tool.
 Until that happens—and it may be that it never happens—the traditional quantity takeoff will remain very much alive.